bitcoin/bitcoin/README.md

 What is Bitcoin?
 ----------------

-Bitcoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-Bitcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Bitcoin Core is the name of open source software which enables the use of this currency.
+Bitcoin is an experimental digital currency that enables quick payments to anyone, anywhere in the world.
+Bitcoin uses peer-to-peer technology to operate with no central authority: approving transactions and issuing money are carried out collectively by the network.
+Bitcoin Core is the name of open source software which enables the use of this digital currency.

 For more information, as well as an immediately useable, binary version of the Bitcoin Core software, see https://bitcoincore.org/en/download/, or read the